Organisations that are eligible to receive government funding to train apprentices.

 This is for providers who will directly deliver apprenticeship training for employers who use the apprenticeship service to pay for training.
 Providers that meet this requirement can also provide apprenticeship training to their own employees or those of connected companies and act as subcontractors for other providers.

-This route is also for providers who provide apprenticeship training for employers who do not pay the apprenticeship levy.
-ESFA awarded these contracts in January 2018.
+This route is also for providers who provide apprenticeship training for employers who do not pay the apprenticeship levy using the contracts that ESFA awarded in January 2018.

 Employer provider route

-This is for employers who will directly deliver training to their own employees or those of connected companies and use the apprenticeship service to pay for apprenticeship training.
+This is for employers that pay the apprenticeship levy who will directly deliver training to their own employees or those of connected companies and use the apprenticeship service to pay for apprenticeship training.
 Providers that meet this requirement can also act as subcontractors.

 Supporting provider route